astropy/astropy/docs/coordinates/performance.inc.rst

 Here we provide some tips and tricks for how to optimize performance of code using `astropy.coordinates`.

-Use broadcasting to transform many SkyCoords into frames with vector properties
+Use broadcasting to transform |skycoord| objects into frames with vector properties.
+For example:

  >>> from astropy.coordinates import SkyCoord, EarthLocation
  >>> from astropy import coordinates as coord
  >>> from astropy.coordinates.tests.utils import randomly_sample_sphere